Gordonby/BicepLessons/README.md

 Gotchas and workarounds for bicep lang.

-These examples are derived from questions i've received about bicep lang, or through problems i've encountered and pattered.
+These examples are derived from questions i've received about bicep lang, or through problems i've encountered and patteren'd.

 Category | Scenario | Link | Corresponding Issue
 -------- | -------- | ---- | -------------------